fkarg/fkarg.github.io/staged/extreme-ownership.md

 - Make your fundamental procedures to disciplined habits, this enables easier changes
 - Let others step up and take charge when it makes sense
 - Leaders who lose their temper lose respect, but do show emotions
-- Leaders should be competitive, but lose in a gracious and professional way
+- Leaders should be competitive, but gracious and professional when losing

 **Ch13: Afterword**